nowsecure/mobile-incident-response/en/what-is-mobile-incident-response.md

 As you explore mobile incident response more thoroughly, these books can provide far deeper technical details on mobile forensics and security.

-## [Part IV](part4/mobileirvstraditional.md) How is mobile IR different than traditional computers-focused IR?
+## How is mobile IR different than traditional computers-focused IR?

 While the generalized incident response process should largely not need to change to incorporate new technologies, there are unique properties of mobile devices and operating systems that pose unique challenges.